RaspAP/raspap-docs/docs/faq.md

      CGroup: /system.slice/system-wg\x2dquick.slice/wg-quick@wg0.service
 ```

-You may also use `journalctl --identifier wg-quick` to identify any errors.
+You may also use RaspAP's built-in WireGuard logging facility.
+On the **WireGuard > Logging** tab, enable the "Display WireGuard debug log" option and choose **Save settings**.
+Check the log
+output in the tab and look for any errors.

+> :information_source: **Note:** The debug log facility queries the `systemd` journal with a one-time execution of `journalctl --identifier wg-quick`.
+If you want to update this log output, simply enable the option again.
+You may also execute this command directly from the shell, if you wish.

-Finally, you may check and verify the PostUp / PostDown rules by executing `sudo cat /etc/wireguard/wg0.conf`.
+Finally, you may check and verify the WireGuard config itself, including PostUp / PostDown rules, by executing `sudo cat /etc/wireguard/wg0.conf`.

 Please note that RaspAP provides a front-end to the WireGuard service only.
 It has no way of validating your WireGuard configuration.
 For this reason, bug reports such as "WireGuard not working"
 won't be considered.